erksch/react-smart-payment-buttons/README.md

 ### PayPalSDKWrapper component

 The component accepts all parameters the SDK accepts.
-See the [official Customize SDK documentation](https://developer.paypal.com/docs/checkout/reference/customize-sdk/)  docs for reference.
+See the [official Customize SDK documentation](https://developer.paypal.com/docs/checkout/reference/customize-sdk/)  for reference.

 **Attention**